Something went wrong

 Adoption of solar home heating systems in Hamilton

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 16,434 homes in Hamilton are heated with active solar arrays.
-This is a 45% gain from 2022, when 11,314 homes had active solar heating.
+As it stands today, 16,434 homes in Hamilton are heated with active solar arrays.
+This is a 47% gain from 2023, when 11,208 homes used active solar heating.

 Hamilton County Heating Oil Trends